film coated tablets

 St John's Wort (a herb extract used to treat depression)

-cyclosporine (used to suppress the immune system for example after organ transplantations)
+Cyclosporin (used to suppress the immune system for example after organ transplantations)

-topotecan, paclitaxel, irinotecan, docetaxel (used to treat cancer)
+Topotecan, paclitaxel, irinotecan, docetaxel (used to treat cancer).

 Tell your doctor if you are taking any of these.